 - 4 Your Favorite Campfire Accessories

 - 5 Finally!
-Mike and Jennifer’s Michigan Bundle (Michigan’s Upper Peninsula AND Michigan’s Lower Peninsula)
+Mike and Jennifer’s Michigan Bundle (Michigan’s Lower Peninsula AND Michigan’s Upper Peninsula)

 When people think of camping, they immediately visualize people sitting around a campfire, telling stories, and cooking s’mores.
 It’s a highlight of every RV trip.

 It’s always a perfect way to finish off a day of adventure, and the following campfire accessories make it that much more enjoyable.

 I start off the list with easier ways to get your fire started, then cooking & dessert tools, and then finish the list with a firework-like display.